-Véronique Hoffeld is a member of the Management Committee of Loyens & Loeff Luxembourg and heads the Luxembourg Litigation & Risk Management Practice Group.
-She can be considered a generalist lawyer, whose activities cover matters in the areas of commercial law (negotiation of contracts), litigation, arbitration and IP law.
+Véronique Hoffeld, attorney-at-law, partner, is a member of the Executive Committee of Loyens & Loeff Luxembourg and heads the Litigation & Risk Management Practice Group of our Luxembourg office.
+She focuses on commercial law, financial litigation and international arbitration.
+She is also recognised for her contentious insolvency prowess.